hamacs/pud.org

 * Introduction

-This project is a simple MUD client for Emacs, based on COM-INT MUD client based on Mickey Petersen’ s [[https://www.masteringemacs.org/article/comint-writing-command-interpreter ][essay on Comint ]].
+This project is a simple MUD client for Emacs, based on COM-INT MUD client I learn about on Mickey Petersens [[https://www.masteringemacs.org/article/comint-writing-command-interpreter][essay on Comint]].

 #+END_SRC